Thèmes principaux

 The chapters in this book detail:

-• The basics of how Incident Command is structured in Canada;
+• The basics of how incident command is structured in Canada.

-This book is idea for practitioners and policymakers who are interested in how this mode of policing works.
+This book is ideal for practitioners and policymakers who are interested in how this mode of policing works.
 It is also suitable for policing students in upper-level criminology and criminal justice courses curious about this potential line of work.

 Informations bibliographiques